Iraq Vulnerable To Influence From Other Countries

 Now for a big picture view on the challenges ahead in Iraq, we invited the head of the U.N. mission in Baghdad, Ad Melkert, to stop by our studios.
 I asked whether he's comfortable with the timetable for the American withdrawal.

-Mr. AD MELKERT (Special Representative of the U.N.
-Secretary General, Baghdad): Well, that's not up to the U.N., because that is really up to the Iraqi government in a bilateral agreement with the U.S. The question is how the country's going to deal with it.
+AD MELKERT: Well, that's not up to the U.N., because that is really up to the Iraqi government in a bilateral agreement with the U.S. The question is how the country's going to deal with it.
 The Iraqi security forces have certainly increased their effectiveness.
 They've received a lot of training and support.
 It's more and more Iraqi business when one looks at the politics, the economy, the security, and that's going to define the situation in the years ahead.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.